-What are the Safety Hazards in Your Restaurant?
+What Are the Safety Hazards in Your Restaurant?

 Effective restaurant teams have members who look out for each others’ safety.
 Teamwork is essential to maintaining a safe restaurant, and the opposite is also true.
-As a manager, the safety of your teammates and guests is your responsibility.
+As a manager, the safety of your employees and guests is your responsibility.
 Ask yourself these questions to discover hidden safety hazards in your restaurant.

 Are you setting a good example?

 Accidents are more likely to happen when people are messing around and not paying attention.
 Be firm about behavior expectations –no horseplay, no leaving things out that might cause others to get hurt, no ignoring safety hazards.
 To make your rules stick, always lead by example.